Is Motorcycle Insurance Required in Florida?

 Challenges Faced by Florida Motorcycle Riders

 Often, Florida motorcycle riders wonder if they need insurance to help provide coverage after an accident—and how much insurance they need.
-However, the many hazards throughout Florida may increase the risks to those riders and increase the need for insurance.
+However, the many hazards riders might face throughout Florida may increase the risks to those riders and increase the need for insurance.

 Many Florida Drivers Do Not Carry Insurance

 Florida laws do not require helmet use for drivers over age 21 who carry an adequate insurance policy.
-However, an insurance policy does not negate the benefits of helmet use, since not wearing a helmet and other protective gear can substantially increase your risk of suffering traumatic brain injuries.
+However, the law states that riders must wear proper eye coverage while riding on the roads.
+Not wearing a helmet and other protective gear can substantially increase your risk of suffering traumatic brain injuries, so an insurance policy does not negate the benefits of helmet use.

 You should note that a lack of helmet use could also significantly increase your need to carry adequate insurance.
 This is because a lack of a helmet and other protective gear may lead to permanent injuries, including: